DanteAlighierin/ftwa/README.md

 The installer will also install the necessary packages by itself, but you can also manually set the required yourself:

 - golang

-  in fact, the core of the program is written on it, without it anywhere.
-It doesn't matter which compiler you install: google-go-lang or gcc-go.
-However only tested on gcc-go.
+   the application is written in Go, so you're not going anywhere without it.
+Doesn't matter which compiler you use: google-go-lang or gcc-go.
+However, I only tested on gcc-go.

 - openssl